Not a Little Bit

 "Not a Little Bit" is a song recorded by American singer-songwriter K. Michelle for her third studio album More Issues Than Vogue (2016).
 It was written by Michelle, Elvis Williams, and Kelly Price, and produced by Blac Elvis.
 The track was released on January 21, 2016, as the lead single from the album through Atlantic Records.
 It was later serviced to rhythmic contemporary radio.
 Backed by a piano, the soul and R&B song draws some influences from 1990s rhythm and blues, with lyrics about moving on from a difficult relationship.

 The song samples "Love, Need and Want You" by American singer Patti LaBelle.
 "Not a Little Bit" received widespread acclaim from social media outlets.
 An accompanying video directed by Alan Ferguson was released on March 25, 2016.
 Michelle performed the track on The Wendy Williams Show.
 She also performed it during her Hello Kimberly Tour (2016).
-"Not a Little Bit" was nominated for the BET Her Award at the BET Awards 2016 but lost to "Formation" by Beyoncé.
+"Not a Little Bit" was nominated for the BET Her Award at the BET Awards 2016.